Home For The Holidays? Get Off The Couch!

 "And if you insist on staying seated during that 15 second interval between episodes," DiPietro says, "at least stand up, march in place, jump around, kick legs — do anything to move about for at least one to two minutes."

-The result of that would be "phenomenal," to mobility, she says, and be at least a start toward heart health, too.
+The result of that would be "phenomenal" to mobility, she says, and be at least a start toward heart health, too.

-Dr. Andrew Freeman, who directs cardiovascular prevention and wellness at National Jewish Health in Denver, and represents the American College of Cardiology, says people should do even more higher intensity exercise regularly — at least to the point of being "breathless."
+Dr. Andrew Freeman, who directs cardiovascular prevention and wellness at National Jewish Health in Denver and represents the American College of Cardiology, says people should do even more higher intensity exercise regularly — at least to the point of being "breathless."

 But that doesn't necessarily mean jogging around the neighborhood, he says.
 It can be as simple as walking at a slow pace.